thesadru/animethemes-dl/README.md

 ### tag filters
 By default, you can just use a `--smart` filter, that takes out all the dialogue.
 This works by removing all themes that contains a part of the episode and spoilers at the same time.
 This works 95% of the time.

+Since animethemes can have a single song bound to multiple anime, `--no-copy` filters them.

 You can set `--banned-tags` or `--required-tags`.
 These will take multiple tags, possible tags are:
 | Tag     | Meaning                                       |